ADATYA/ADATYA/README.md

 ## Activities  :

 - 🔭 I’m currently working on Student.
-- 🌱 I’m currently learning Python and it's frameworks.
+- 🌱 I’m currently learning Python and its frameworks.
 - 📫 How to reach me: bikromroy0711@gmail.com
 - 😄 Pronouns: he/him
 -